birds-swim/Spiral2Kicksecure/README.md

 6. Never switch to Debian's Testing or Unstable branches (Kicksecure depends on Debian Stable).
 7. This shell script assumes that you're installing onto bare metal and NOT a Virtual Machine.
 You'll have to change the shell script for Virtual Machines.

+# Special Thanks
+If the SpiralLinux project and the Kicksecure project didn't exist, then neither would this humble shell script.
+Please consider donating to either project.
+They make cool software.

 # Closing
 Thanks for visiting a GitHub newborn's repo.
 Baby steps!
 One foot forward, and all that.
-If you have any problems, objections, comments, or suggestions, then please let me know.
+If you have any problems, objections, comments, rants, praises, or suggestions, then please let me know.